Last Updated on March 2, 2025

 The Helping Couples Heal podcast can help the betrayed partner realize they have experienced trauma.
 It also helps the betrayer understand their behavioral impact on their partner.
 The content offers great metaphors and resources to the couple as they try to make sense of the betrayal and their role.
 One great takeaway would be the 4 circle plan, which expands on traditional addiction recovery by adding a 4th space to consider the people the betraying partner has impacted.

-While these resources are a helpful starting place to heal from infidelity, we can help with relationship repair and refining your apology process.
-We offer in-person and virtual sessions if you are ready to schedule an appointment and live in Arizona, North Carolina, South Carolina, or Texas.
+While these infidelity resources are a helpful starting place, we can help with relationship repair and refining your recovery process.
+We offer in-person and virtual sessions if you are ready to schedule an appointment and live in Arizona, North Carolina, South Carolina, Tennessee, or Texas.
 Contact us to get started.